zckyachmd/rentro/README.md

 Notes
 - Default DB is PostgreSQL at service `db`.
 The app entrypoint will refuse to start if `DB_CONNECTION` is not `pgsql`.
 - The app builds config/route/view caches on boot for performance.
+- Container services receive environment variables from your project `.env` (no need to mount `.env` as a volume).
 - Health ordering: `db`/`redis` → `app` (healthy) → `web`.
 - HTTP port: Nginx maps to host `8888` by default.
-To customize, set `APP_HTTP_PORT` at compose runtime or edit the compose mapping.
+To customize, set `APP_PORT` at compose runtime or edit the compose mapping.
+The app itself reads `APP_URL` (including its port) for URL generation.

-- SSR: The `ssr` service compiles and runs `bootstrap/ssr/ssr.js`.
-The app points to `INERTIA_SSR_URL=http://ssr:13714` and enables SSR by default via compose env.
-If you need to disable SSR quickly, set `INERTIA_SSR_ENABLED=false` on the `app` service.
+- SSR container is optional via Compose profile:
+  - Run with SSR: `docker compose --profile ssr up -d`
+  - Default `up` without profile will skip the SSR container.
+- Workers (Horizon/Scheduler) are optional via profile and off by default:
+  - Run with workers: `docker compose --profile workers up -d`
+  - Default `up` will not start these services.

+Docker Hub outages/rate limits
+- Base images are pulled via Google's public mirror by default (`mirror.gcr.io/library/*`) to avoid Docker Hub anonymous token issues (e.g., 503/500).
+- To force Docker Hub, pass build arg or env: `BASE_REGISTRY=docker.io/library`.
+- SSR behavior: The app auto‑enables SSR when public pages are enabled (AppSetting `public.enabled = true`), and disables SSR in admin‑only mode.
+The SSR server endpoint defaults to `http://ssr:13714` (configurable via `INERTIA_SSR_URL`), but no ENV is required by default.

 Later (optional)
 - SSR, Horizon, and Scheduler are intentionally disabled in MVP for stability.
 They can be reintroduced via additional services/profiles once the core stack is verified in your environment.